-From wrong interpretations of scientific studies.
+From misinterpretation of scientific studies.

 When we look at the results of precisely controlled studies, where the subjects were put in lab conditions and monitored 24 hours a day, which allowed the researchers to control their calorie intake and consumption fully, we get a somewhat different result.
-In most of these studies, body mass change is a direct consequence of calorie intake change.
+In most of these studies, body weight change is a direct consequence of calorie intake change.
 The only exception are subjects who undertake low carb diets, which show a somewhat greater short-term weight loss.
-More detailed body composition analysis shows that lower body mass does not come from fat loss, but glycogen and water loss.
-Through a longer period of time, even this difference disappears.
+More detailed body composition analysis shows that lower body weight does not come from fat loss, but glycogen and water loss.
+Over a longer period of time, even this difference disappears.